lambda-orm/lambdaorm-labs/labs/node/01-basic/README.md

-# Lab CLI - Simple
+# Lab Node - Basic

 In this laboratory we will see:

-- How to use the λORM CLI commands
-- how to create a project that uses lambda ORM
+- how to create a project that uses lambda ORM with CLI
 - How to define a schema
-- how to run a bulkInsert from a file
+- how to run a BulkInsert
-- how to export data from a schema
+- How to execute a query using lambdaorm queries
-- how to import data into a schema from a previously generated export file
+- How to drop a schema using lambda CLI

 ## Schema diagram